joecupano/AIdiocy/README.md

 # AIdiocy
-What is dumb was better?
+What if dumb was better?